usc-isi-i2/table-linker/README.md

 The string `kgtk-search` is recorded in the column `method` to indicate the source of the candidates.

-The KGTK API returns a score which is recorded in the column `kgtk_retrieval_score`, by default.
+The KGTK API returns a score which is recorded in the column `retrieval_score`, by default.
 The scores are stored in the field `score` in the retrieved KGTK Search objects.

 The identifiers for the candidate knowledge graph objects returned by the KGTK Search API are recorded in the column `kg_id`.
 The identifiers